How is acute myeloid leukemia diagnosed?

 - Bone marrow biopsy

 In bone marrow aspiration, you lie on a table (either on your side or on your belly).
-The doctor will clean the skin over the hip and then numb the area and the surface of the bone with a local anesthetic.
+The doctor will clean the skin over the hip and then numb the area and the surface of the bone by injecting a local anesthetic.
 This may cause a brief stinging or burning sensation.
-A thin, hollow needle is then inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow (about 1 teaspoon).
+A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out a small amount of liquid bone marrow.
 Even with the anesthetic, most patients still have some brief pain when the marrow is removed.

 A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow (about 1/16 inch in diameter and 1/2 inch long) is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
-This causes a pressure feeling, and rarely may also cause some brief pain.
+A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
+This causes a feeling of pressure and may also cause some brief pain.
 Once the biopsy is done, pressure will be applied to the site to help prevent bleeding.

-These bone marrow tests are used to help diagnose leukemia.
-They may also be repeated later to tell if the leukemia is responding to treatment.
+These bone marrow tests are used to help diagnose leukemia, but they are also repeated later to tell if the leukemia is responding to treatment.

 Lab tests used to diagnose and classify acute myeloid leukemia